Symmetry Breaking in Chemical Systems: Engineering Complexity through Self-Organization and Marangoni Flows: Method Section

 \section{Method Section}

-\threesubsection{Chemical preparation}\\ The following chemicals and materials were used in this study.
+\threesubsection{Chemical preparation} The following chemicals and materials were used in this study.
 Sodium Bromate (NaBrO$_3$), Sodium Bromide (NaBr), Conc.
 Sulfuric acid (Conc.
 H$_2$SO$_4$), 1,4-Cyclohexanedione, Ferrous sulfate, 1,10-phenanthroline was provided by sigma and used without any further purification.
 Ferroin was synthesized by mixing Ferrous sulfate hexahydrate and 1,10-phenanthroline in 1:3 molar ratio.
 For CHD-BZ experiments different concentration of the stock solutions were prepared in dH$_2$O. Solution A: (494.58 mM solution of sodium bromate) Solution B: (891.9 mM solution of 1,4-Cyclohexanedione) Solution C: (971.9 mM solution of NaBr).
 A mixture was prepared in a beaker by combining 9 mL of solution A with 1.5 mL of solution B, which was then homogenized using a magnetic stirrer.
 Following this, 1.5 mL of the Ferroin indicator was added to the mix.
 Under a chemical fume hood, 0.8 mL of solution C was cautiously introduced to the reaction.
 The stirring continued for an estimated 1 hour and 45 minutes.
 Subsequent to this phase, an additional 1.5 mL of Ferroin was incorporated into the mixture.
 The stirring persisted at a controlled temperature of 23°C for a further 30 minutes, after which it was halted.
 Attention was then given to the mixture for any signs of color transformation, signaling the start of wave propagation, typically observed 3.5 to 4 hours post the initial mixing process.
 Following the onset of color change, the CHD-BZ reaction mixture was transferred to a plasma-treated PDMS mold featuring an array of macro-pillars, as specified in Figure~\ref{fig:PetriCloseOpen}A. These pillars, typically 1 mm in diameter and 3 mm high, are arrayed in a square grid with 5 mm spacing.
 In experiments with variable pillar dimensions and spacings, the volume of the CHD-BZ solution was adjusted to ensure a liquid height of about 1.5 mm, thus avoiding submergence of the pillars.
 Upon pouring, the solution was swirled gently until the mixture achieved a brown color.
 The Petri dish was then positioned undisturbed beneath a camera to record the wave propagation, under the illumination of white LED light.
 For each experiment, we record the waves for 5–10 minutes, observing until the waves from the Petri dish boundary interact with those centered around the obstacles.
 Afterward, we stop the recording, swirl the solution in the Petri dish to reset the system, and start recording again.
 Typically, the reagents are fully depleted after about 2 hours.
 In some experiments, a smaller, modified 50 mm Petri dish was used, and the volume of the CHD-BZ solution was correspondingly reduced to 1.5 mL to maintain the same liquid height.
 It's important to note that in our standard setups, unless specified otherwise, the pillars do not submerge in the chemical solution.
-The hydrophilic nature of plasma-treated PDMS causes a thin layer of liquid to ascend the pillars (Figure~\ref{fig:PetriCloseOpen}B), altering the liquid surface near the obstacles as depicted in Figure~\ref{fig:Gold}C.
+The hydrophilic nature of plasma-treated PDMS causes a thin layer of liquid to ascend the pillars (Figure~\ref{fig:PetriCloseOpen}B), altering the liquid surface near the obstacles as depicted in Figure~\ref{fig:Gold}C. For some control experiments, the surface of the PDMS was coated with a 20 nm titanium layer and then with a pure gold layer.
+This was done using a Physical Vapor Deposition (PVD) technique with the Lesker Proline PVD 75 apparatus, rotating the substrate four times to achieve uniform coverage on the PDMS pillars' surfaces.